Geometric Algebra: A natural representation of three-space: Introduction

 \subsection{Common algebraic operations on a multivector}

-Descartes claimed that five common algebraic operations, addition, subtraction, multiplication, division and the square root, could be applied to his line segments, however this idea can be extended to full multivectors, which contain not only line segments (vectors) but also areas (bivectors) and volumes (trivectors).
-Addition and subtraction are simply defined by adding like components, that is, if $ M_1 = a_1 + \mathbf{v_1} + \iGA \mathbf{w_1} + \iGA b_1 $ and $ M_2 = a_2 + \mathbf{v_2} + \iGA \mathbf{w_2} + \iGA b_2 $, then
+Descartes claimed that the five common algebraic operations of addition, subtraction, multiplication, division and square root, could be applied to his line segments, however this idea can now be extended to areas and volumes as well as composite quantities described by the multivector in Eq.~(\ref{generalMultivector}).
+The multivector represents a set of elements, containing a line element, an areal element (bivector) and a volume element (trivector).
+When algebraic operations are applied to these sets of geometric elements, we form a new set of geometric elements within the space of multivectors.